mattradford/mattrad-blog/posts/allaboutiphone.md

 title: All About iPhone
 description: Original comment and commentary, with a UK focus.
 Not another cut 'n' paste news site.
 date: 2008-01-05
-permalink: "{{title | slug}}/index.html"
-layout: layouts/post.njk
+original: 2008-2011
 ---
-Running from January 2008, soon after the birth of the iPhone, until October 2011, the day after Steve Jobs passed away.
-This was my technology blogging site, with over 300 posts on the iPhone, the iPad and things such as "Will the BBC release iPlayer for the iPhone?" (how futuristic!).
+All About iPhone was my technology blogging site blog, which ran from January 2008 - soon after the phone was released in the UK - until October 2011, the day after Steve Jobs passed away.
+I wrote over 300 posts on the iPhone, the iPad and things such as "Will the BBC release iPlayer for the iPhone?" (how futuristic!).

-iPhone released in UK in November 2007.
+This was also the first website I ran using a new content management system called <a href="https://wordpress.org">WordPress</a>.

+Visit <a href="https://www.allaboutiphone.net">All About iPhone</a>.